 In this so far frost-free winter, the worst culprits for removal are many of the hardy Geraniums, Crocosmia, Japanese Anemone and Golden Marjoram.
 Trying to do all areas in 4 or 5 days plays havoc with the back and knees, so no matter what the weather throws at us this autumn, the plan will be to stagger this work starting in late November.
 And to use a strimmer on some of the plants like Asters and Sedum.
 It worked well on the Epimediums this last week.

 PS-P: I shall record reading on 6/01/12 of the death of Colonel Peter Storie-Pugh.
-Its strange that 10 days after reading of Francis Cabot’s death someone else who I’d known should feature in the National Press Obituary columns.
+It’s strange that 10 days after reading of Francis Cabot’s death someone else who I’d known should feature in the National Press Obituary columns.
 I hope that obituaries don’t make their way into the blog again for a while but I should mention that he taught me sheep medicine at Cambridge, and I shall remember him most for his mischievous stories of diesel poisoning in ewes and “Pizzle Rot” in rams in the Australian outback.
-Although I knew a little of his background as a Colditz escaper, the full obituary which can be found below paints a much more complete image of a life lived with tremendous courage to its full, and indeed a lifetime filled with many noteable achievements.
+Although I knew a little of his background as a Colditz escaper, the full obituary which can be found by clicking here gives a good insight into a life lived with tremendous courage to its full, and indeed a lifetime filled with many notable achievements.
 It is worth reading – his life deserves more appreciation than this brief PS can give it.